Grand Rapids Gymnastics Academy Class Descriptions

-Level 3 (ages 6-10 – 3 days/week 2 hours and 30 minutes) Level 3 is the first competitive level of the Junior Olympic level system through USA Gymnastics.
-The
+Level 3 (ages 6-10 – 3 days/week, 9 hours total) Level 3 is the first competitive level of the Junior Olympic level system through USA Gymnastics.
+The JO

-JO program is a more intense program that follows very specific guidelines, progressions and requirements through USAG.
-JO
+program is a more intense program that follows very specific guidelines, progressions and requirements through USAG.
+JO requires

-requires a higher number of hours in the gym that increases with each level.
-It is ideal for gymnasts who
+a higher number of hours in the gym that increases with each level.
+It is ideal for gymnasts who are naturally

-are naturally strong enough and flexible enough to be successful with the required elements at each level.
-It
+strong enough and flexible enough to be successful with the required elements at each level.
+It is also

 the most commonly regarded path toward gymnastics at the collegiate levels, Divison I,II or III.